tsujimitsu/python-baseclient/README.rst

-      test cmd       A simple command that prints a message. test list      Show a list of test test show      Show detail information of test
+      test cmd       A simple command that prints a message. test list      Show a list of test test show      Show detail information of test test2 cmd      A simple command that prints a message.

 Uninstall